-Clusters have clear responsibilities for sectoral coordination.
+Clusters have clear responsibilities for sectoral response coordination.
+Each cluster is to be led by the Director General responsible for the Cluster lead agency.
 Clusters provide a point of contact for external actors and are accountable for adequate and appropriate humanitarian assistance.
 Clusters promote partnerships between national and local authorities, international and local humanitarian actors, the private sector and civil society to ensure good sectoral coordination.

 Additional Sub-Cluster or Working Groups can be established as needed.
-Samples include Infrastructure, Information Management, Evacuation Centres, Communicating with Communities, etc.
+Examples include Information Management, Communicating with Communities, etc.